-- 1. For employees on the A-1, A-2, and A-3 salary matrices, the work year shall consist of one hundred eighty-four (184) workdays. - a.
-Educational Diagnosticians, School Psychologist, Transitional Specialist/Rehabilitation Councilors, and BCBAs, and those who work in the Title I department, the work year shall consist of one hundred and ninety-four (194) workdays. - b.
+- 1. For employees on the A-1, A-2, and A-3 salary matrices, the work year shall consist of one hundred eighty-eight (188) workdays. - a.
+Educational Diagnosticians, School Psychologist, Transitional Specialist/Rehabilitation Counselors, and BCBAs, and those who work in the Title I department, the work year shall consist of one hundred and ninety-eight (198) workdays. - 1.)
+Transitional Specialists/Rehabilitation Counselors, Audiologists, Occupational Therapists, Physical Therapists, and BCBAs, may opt out of the additional ten (10) paid days. - 2.)
+Those opting out must communicate their intention to work a one hundred eighty-eight (188) day school year no later than the end of the day Friday, July 21, 2023.
+The Federation will communicate to all current employees in these role groups the option and deadline. - b.
 Community School Coordinators (CSCs) not employed as certified teaching staff, the work year shall consist of two hundred six (206) days. - c.
-Behavior Management Specialist the work year shall consist of one hundred eighty-four (184) workdays/8 hours a day. - 2.
+Behavior Management Specialists the work year shall consist of one hundred eighty-eight (188) workdays/8 hours a day. - 2.
 Divergence from the District work calendar is permitted if mutually agreed upon by the educational diagnostician and the educational diagnostician's immediate supervisor or if mutually agreed upon by the school psychologist and the school psychologist's immediate supervisor.
 The school year is based upon the calendar with the understanding that the calendar is subject to emergency changes, but such changes made by the District shall not affect the total number of workdays required. - 3.
 Any deviation from the approved master calendar shall be agreed upon by both parties.